 Atherosclerotic vascular disease is characterized by a chronic inflammatory process of the arterial wall at sites with disturbed laminar flow, such as arterial branches.
 It usually affects all arteries; while atherosclerosis in carotid and coronary arteries is a leading cause of mortality, peripheral arteries are more accessible for measurements, including risk assessment.
-Narrowing of arteries, usually due to atherosclerosis, is called cerebrovascular disease (CVD), when it affects the arteries that supply the brain, coronary artery disease (CAD), when it affects the heart, and peripheral arterial disease (PAD), when it affects other arteries.
+Narrowing of arteries, usually due to atherosclerosis, is called cerebrovascular disease (CVD), when it affects the arteries that supply the brain, coronary artery disease (CAD), when it affects the heart, atherosclerotic renovascular disease (ARVD, ARAS) when the kidneys are affected, and peripheral arterial disease (PAD), when it affects other arteries.
 Peripheral vascular disease (PVD) includes PAD and chronic venous disease.

 Plaques are covered by fibrous collagen cap, produced by intimal fibromyoblast-like smooth muscle cells.
 In vulnerable plaques the collagen cap is thinned down, and thus vulnerable to rupture; thinning is caused by reduced production of ECM proteins because smooth muscle cell numbers are reduced or going through apoptosis, and increased degradation as macrophages produce matrix metalloproteinases (MMPs).